arielvol/brain_pop_test/readme.md

 1. Navigate to your client folder: `cd {project folder}/client`
 2. Install project dependencies: `npm install`
-3. Run your dev server. `npm run serve`.
-Your dev server is ready at http://localhost:8080 (The dev server defaults to port 8080.
+3. Run your dev server. `npm run dev`.
+Your dev server is ready at http://localhost:5173/ (The dev server defaults to port 5173.
 If it's taken and it uses a different one you'll need to update your cors settings in the server app.js)

 ## Server